 Our project was launched with discussions, opened by the Lord Mayor of Manchester: North West Film Archives, Central Library, Manchester

 The Silver Screen European Film Festival comes to Greater Manchester.

-Our first step is to team up with the European Silver Screen Festival which shows films which show older people in a positive light.
+Our first step was to team up with the European Silver Screen Festival which shows films which show older people in a positive light.

 Ageing is something that touches everybody.
 Ageing doesn't have to be seen as limitations and restrictions: it also can involve new outlooks, curiosity, and opportunities.
 This understanding is important for people of all ages.

-These films will be shown throughout the year here in Greater Manchester.
+These films are shown throughout the year here in Greater Manchester.

 The Together partners for Greater Manchester.

 - Gulnaz Parveen and Women in Neighbourhoods in Bolton

 - Lou Beckett, Miners Community Centre and Small Cinema in Moston